maximilien/musings/blogs/ai/5.1/outline.md

 - **Automated coordination** without human bottlenecks
 - **24/7 operation** with intelligent scheduling
 - **Emergent intelligence** from agent collaboration
+- **System ClawMax agents** to help create, optimize, and update system

 ### Why This Matters
 As AI agents become more capable, the challenge shifts from "how do I build one good agent?" to "how do I coordinate many agents effectively?"